Are you a blogger? Do you want to know how to monitor a website’s traffic? Do you wish to utilize visitor tracking to expand your company?

 Then navigate to Plugins » Add New and click the Upload Plugin from the top menu.

 You can choose the zip file you downloaded in step one by clicking the Choose File button on the following screen.
-The plugin will then be uploaded to your site when you click the Install Now button.
+The plugin will be uploaded to your site when you click the Install Now button.

 After the plugin has been downloaded and set up, you can turn it on for your website by clicking the Activate Plugin button.